-- Line the course whenever possible - It helps Rookies - Lessens the chance for a "cross-over" - The course should NOT be line dependent - Successfully driven if the lines are "rained" away - This is accomplished by paying close attention to basic concept #5 - The lining of the course is a visual aid in basic course negotiation: NOT an indication of the correct line to drive - Refrain from forcing competitor to drive over the chalk lines - Keep lines close to the cones so they are seen - What to use (in order of preference) - Flour: non-caustic, easy to get, bright on pavement, smells like a Bakery! - Marble Dust: non-caustic, hard to find, not bright on pavement
+- Line the course whenever possible - It helps the inexperienced driver to make it through the course with out a DNF - Lessens the chance for a "cross-over", into an oncoming car - The course should NOT be line dependent - The course still must be driven successfully if the lines are "rained" away - This is accomplished by paying close attention to basic concept #5 - The lining of the course is a visual aid in basic course negotiation: NOT an indication of the correct line to drive - Care should be taken to avoid the "correct line" from passing over the chalk lines; and should this not be considered, "open wheel" drivers will complain rightfully so! - Lines should not be so far outside the cones as to fall outside of the driver's vision - What to use (in order of preference) - Flour: non-caustic, easy to get, bright on pavement, smells like a Bakery! - Marble Dust: non-caustic, hard to get, not bright on pavement - Fertilizer: Caustic, easy to get, not bright on pavement, promotes weed growth - Lime: Extremely caustic, Easy to buy, bright on pavement